 Our tip: don’t let external circumstances slow you down—invest in the future of your testing machine.

 Have your test requirements changed?
 Are you being challenged with a new standard or test type?
 There is no reason to by a new testing system.

 All ZwickRoell testing machines are based on a modular connection concept with standardized interfaces.
-The modular design allows us to quickly and conveniently retrofit accessories on existing machines as needed.
-Regardless of whether you need new specimen grips, jaw inserts, test tools, extensometers, temperature or environmental chambers, load cells, electronics accessories or safety devices—every ZwickRoell accessory can be subsequently integrated in an existing testing system.
-This saves you both money and time and requires minimal effort.
+This modular design makes it possible to retrofit additional accessories to existing testing machines as needed—quickly and conveniently.
+Regardless of whether you need new specimen grips, jaw inserts, test tools, extensometers, temperature or environmental chambers, load cells, electronics accessories or safety devices—every ZwickRoell accessory can be retrofitted into an existing testing system.
+This saves you both money and time with minimal expended effort.

 The best alternative to extend the lifetime of your testing machine—for many years—is through modernization.
 A modernization consolidates all of the previously mentioned tips: an overhaul of the load frame, replacement of the measurement and control electronics, replacement of the drive technology and a software upgrade.
 And best of all: a modernized testing machine is in no way inferior to a new machine.
 Another advantage: you can continue using the accessories you currently have.

 A modernization not only extends the service life of the machine, it also significantly contributes to the protection of our environment: a modernization reduces CO2 emissions.
 The load frame is made of steel or aluminum.
 If necessary, it is reconditioned and can then continue to be used.
 All other elements are technically upgraded so that your modernized machine is equivalent to a new machine.

 A modernization not only significantly extends the lifetime of your testing machine, it also prepares you for any circumstance and requirement that may arise in the future—regardless of the situation.
 Don't wait any longer.
 Invest in the modernization of your machine!